Akshaydineshan/Event_saver/README.md

-**Register Signup** – Register new user to system.
+**1)Register Signup** – Register new user to system.
 As a part of registration we check if: i)  email is already registered to the system ii) the form is valid .

-**User login** – Registered user can login
+**2)User login** – Registered user can login

+**3)Available** Event will be listing in table format.
+User can filter out the results based on events type business or personal.